small present

 Ocean plastic braided bracelets

-OK maybe this is our favourite product.
+OK maybe this is our favourite product - a humanium metal pen.
 We work with IM Swedish Development Partner to upcycle illegal firearms into a symbol of peace.
 25% of the sale of each pen goes to projects rebuilding communities that have been badly impacted by gun crime.
 A gift to be cherished.

 A stay away at Kuhdva